 You can dry herbs in several ways.
 If you have a dehydrator, place the leaves on the shelves and turn it on for 12-20 hours.
-If you don’t have a dehydrator, place your herbs on a plate and set it an area with bright light like full sun for several days (a dry climate helps!).
-Alternatively, put them on a baking sheet and allow to dry in a low heat over (100°F) for several hours, checking on them regularly.
+If you don’t have a dehydrator, place your herbs on a plate and set it in an area with bright light like full sun for several days (a dry climate helps!).
+Alternatively, put them on a baking sheet and allow to dry in low heat over (100°F) for several hours, checking on them regularly.

 Dried herbs are perfect for seasoning, homemade potpourri, and thoughtful gifts, and they work with every type of herb!